yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01c-Advanced_CPP.md

 ### Solution 2 - Move the Exception-Prone Code to a Different Function
 This leads us to our second solution, which is move the exception prone code to a different function, not in the ***destructor***.
-So the destructor will contain code that is either exception free or having very little chance of of throwing exception.
+So the destructor will contain code that is either exception free or having very little chance of throwing exception.
 For example, in our `Dog` example, I'll remove the exception thrown code in the destructor.
 And add another method called `prepareToDestr()`.
 And in this method, I'll do a bunch of different things and it may thrown exceptions.
 Now the destructor is exception free.
 And in the `main()` function, before `dog1` and `dog2` get destroyed, they need to call the `.prepareToDestr()` method:
 ```
 class Dog {
 public: